NEONScience/portal-core-components/README.md

     NOTE: This script always exits 0, even when there are lint errors, to prevent a confusing NPM error from appearing at the end of the output

 * **`npm run lib`**
-    Generate a library build (what other apps importing components from portal-core-components as a library will use)
+    Generate a library build and TypeScript delcaration files (what other apps importing components from portal-core-components as a library will use)

+* **`npm run lib:babel-build`**
+    Generate a library build using Babel, sans TypeScript delcaration files

+* **`npm run lib:types`**
+    Utilize TypeScript compiler to generate delcaration files